access-nash/credit-risk-modelling/README.md

 # credit-risk-modelling

+** copied from my earlier github account (which i lost access to - accessnash) when I worked on this project for a course on Udemy

 Credit risk modelling - Building a PD, LGD and EAD model using loans data

 Part I: data cleaning from original data set, choosing variables for building PD model and estimation ;